tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

 ### Reading: Financial Statements Used in Accounting

-A **company** is a group of people endeavoring the advancement of a commercial or industrial purpose - that is, they are working together to create something of value.
+A **company** is a group of people that are working together to create something of value.
 Companies can be public or private, with public companies being ones in which ownership can be purchased on an exchange.
-Both public and private companies are regulated by their industry, type, and scale by different departments of government.
+Both are regulated by their industry, type, and scale by different departments of government.
 They raise financial capital through various means in order to provide goods or services.
 The two main fundraising vehicles are the issuance of bonds (selling debt, equivalent to taking out a loan) or selling shares (selling equity/ownership in the company).
 Smaller companies such as startups generally raise money through seed, angel, or venture capital (VC) investment.

 Regardless of size, all companies require accounting, which is the practice by which governments, companies, and organizations measure their financial state.
 As a company grows, it is subject to ever more strict accounting standards, and public companies are required to report their accounting every year through official 10K (annual), and 10Q (quarterly) reports.